Milan

 Cultural experiences and shopping

 The Duomo is best visited early morning (8am) or late afternoon to avoid queues.
 Climb to the roofs (lift or stairs) for a 360° view over Milan and the Alps on clear days.
-Cathedral + roofs combo ticket: 20 €.
+Combined cathedral + roofs ticket: 20 €.
 Online booking recommended.

 The Scala offers guided tours of the theatre and museum (14 €) or performances (seats 30 to 300 €).
 The lyric season runs December to July.
 Booking 2 months ahead for star productions.

-Leonardo da Vinci’s Last Supper (Santa Maria delle Grazie) requires 3 months minimum online booking (12 €, 15-minute slots).
-Tickets resold at huge mark-ups on secondary market: we advise against.
+Leonardo da Vinci’s Last Supper (Santa Maria delle Grazie) books 3 months minimum online (12 €, 15-minute slots).
+Tickets resold at exorbitant prices on the secondary market: we do not recommend.

-The private foundations (Prada, Trussardi, Armani/Silos) host international-level temporary exhibitions.
+The private foundations (Prada, Trussardi, Armani/Silos) programme international-level temporary exhibitions.
 Entry 10-15 €, often free first Sunday of the month.

 The Quadrilatero della Moda is best on foot: via Montenapoleone (Hermès, Chanel, Dior), via della Spiga (Prada, Valentino, Bulgari), via Sant'Andrea (Bottega Veneta, Brunello Cucinelli).
 Shops open 10am, close 7pm (except Sunday).